South Arm NEFR – A Tough Radio Challenge

 Here’s a video I recorded in August of 2019 showing how easy it is to build and deploy this antenna.
 NOTE: This antenna set up flies in the face of the optimal theoretical antenna design created by fancy software.
 Realize that this antenna you’re about to see works VERY WELL.
 I urge you to try it yourself.
 You’ll be amazed that it works.

 Ten meters is a very strong candidate to solve the vexing issue.
 It’s very close to the citizen’s band (CB) of eleven meters.
 This band has a respectable pedigree for traveling 30 to 50 miles out in the open plains.
 With altitude, it can go even farther.

 The other benefit is the antenna is so much shorter.
 You can create a vertical center-fed dipole that’s just 16 feet 4 inches long!
 You can hang this from a tree with little effort.

 Finally, those who only have Technician privileges can operate in the ten-meter band.
 This means any NEFR operator with a 10-meter radio can be assigned to the South Arm and Icicle Brook stages.

-On October 10, 2020 I’m headed to South Arm with four other seasoned radio professionals who have worked South Arm before to test both 10 and 80 meters.
+On October 10, 2020 I went to South Arm with four other seasoned radio professionals who have worked South Arm before to test both 10 and 80 meters.
 The test was a stunning success.
 CLICK or TAP HERE to read about it and listen to the video recording of the actual test.